Mission Street SoMa Transit Improvements (Formerly Temporary Emergency Transit Lanes)

 Transit Lane Scope: Mission Street SoMa

-As part of the Temporary Emergency Transit Lanes, a full-time transit lane replaced the existing weekday peak period transit lanes on Mission Street from 11th Street to 3rd Street.
-The 3rd to 1st Street segment will be implemented after an unrelated construction project is complete in early 2021.
+As part of the Temporary (now permanent) Emergency Transit Lanes, a full-time transit lane replaced the existing weekday peak period transit lanes on Mission Street from 11th Street to 1st Street.
 Currently serving Muni routes 14 Mission and 14R Mission Rapid in addition to Golden Gate Transit and SamTrans, the full-time transit lane will help move buses more quickly and reliably along this busy downtown corridor.

 - Install temporary 24/7 bus lanes (replaces part-time bus lanes)